AGE and Mantles

 - 5: 3-4 Hype

-The general rule is that level 1, 2, and 3 attacks can be used interchangeably, balancing dealing damage quickly with not falling into low Drive levels.
-Level 4 and 5 attacks however, represent very large investments of Drive, and have an element of risk/reward to them.
+The general rule is that Light, Standard, and Heavy attacks can be used interchangeably, balancing dealing damage quickly with not falling into low Drive levels.
+Deadly and Finishing attacks however, represent very large investments of Drive, and have an element of risk/reward to them.
 Casually spamming them will result in having a bad day.
+Likewise, players should expect that most combat encounter will last 4-6 rounds, and that attempting to finish an opponent from half health is very likely to fail.

 - Guard: The defense gains a Moderate bonus to Endurance against the attack.